San Diego Union-Tribune Rebuffed Mara Elliott’s Threats Over 101 Ash Coverage

 Elliott’s complaint focused on one sentence in the article which she claims inaccurately summarized the Burke memo by saying “its bottom line message: city officials, including Elliott and Councilman Todd Gloria, failed to perform basic scrutiny of the $200 million-plus Ash St deal back in 2016.”

-Although the thrust of her letter was to ask for a correction to the article, but also to delivered a not-too-subtle threat to sue for defamation.
+Although the thrust of her letter was to ask for a correction to the article, but also to deliver a not-too-subtle threat to sue for defamation.

 “To the extent feasible, I ask that you take corrective action, and that you do so in a manner having at least as much visibility in print and online as you gave to the defamatory article,” Elliott wrote.